slychief/talks_and_tutorials/README.md

-# Tutorials and Teaching materials
+# Presentations, Tutorials and Teaching materials

 (c) 2019 by Alexander Schindler